Ÿnsect: how the world leader in insects ended up in bankruptcy

 The contrast is striking.
 In 2023, Ÿnsect reported a turnover of only €656,000, excluding internal transactions, yet incurred more than €80 million in losses.
 The press is critical, and a specialized newsletter even headlined: « 500 million raised to make the turnover of a bakery. »

-In June 2025, Ÿnsect announced it would lay off two-thirds of its workforce, about 150 people, and halt its farming operations to refocus on processing products from foreign farms.
-The Dole factory, in the Jura, would see its workforce reduced by two-thirds and would be taken over by a company co-founded by Antoine Hubert, the former head of Ÿnsect.
+In June 2025, Ÿnsect announced that it would lay off two-thirds of its workforce —more than 150 people—and stop breeding insects in France to refocus on processing products from foreign farms.
+The factory in Dole, in the Jura region, saw its workforce reduced by two-thirds and was taken over by a company co-founded by Antoine Hubert, the former CEO of Ÿnsect.

 A case that is not isolated